s-gryt/sgryt.com/_posts/2023-09-04-elevating-code-quality-smart-and-proper-eslint-usage-with-plugins.md

 title: "Elevating Code Quality: Smart and Proper ESLint Usage with Plugins"
 author: s-gryt
 date: 2023-09-04 15:00:00 CDT
+description: Delving into the transformative potential of ESLint in software development by exploring its history, capabilities, optimizing configurations, selecting plugins, and enhancing performance for streamlined code quality and team collaboration.
 categories:
   [
     Software Development,